OanaGaskey/Self-Driving-Car-Capstone/README.md

 The project was designed using a simulator where the car drives around a highway test track with traffic lights.
 The simulator can be found [here](https://github.com/udacity/CarND-Capstone/releases) and starter code [here](https://github.com/udacity/CarND-Capstone)

+For our submission, the logic was implemented and works well in the simulator.
+For the real world data, we will keep working after the deadline.

 ## The Team